 This module will teach you about second heart sound auscultation including these learning objectives:

 - Understand how S2 is generated

-- Use respiratory cycle to find S2 splitting
+- How to use the respiratory cycle to find S2 splitting

-The second heart sound (S2) is the result of heart vibrations transmitted to the chest wall when the aortic and pulmonic valves close.
+The second heart sound (S2) is the result of heart vibrations transmitted to the chest wall when the aortic (A2) and pulmonic (P2) valves close.
 These valves close at the end of systole.

 S2 is heard as a single sound when the aortic and pulmonic valves close simultaneously or nearly so.
 Because of a higher closing pressure, the aortic component is louder and closes slightly ahead of the pulmonic valve.

 When the aortic and pulmonic components can be separately heard, this is known as a physiological split.
 This type of split is heard during inspiration.
 During expiration, a single S2 is heard.
 However, the degree of physiological splitting can decrease as adults age.
 Because the pulmonic sound component has less intensity than the aortic component, a split S2 is best heard at the pulmonic position.

 A discernible split that does not change during the respiratory cycle is a fixed split.
 Wide, fixed splits are associated with abnormal conditions such as atrial septal defect, acute pulmonary hypertension, and pulmonic stenosis.
 In the diagram, a fixed S2 split occurs along with a systolic murmur.

 Second Heart Sounds Lessons

 Closure of the aortic valve followed by the closing of the pulmonic valve generates the second heart sounds (S2).
 Careful observation of the intensity and splitting of the S2 can indicate the presence of several cardiac abnormalities.